HYF-Class20/agile-development-group1-loruki/planning/backlog.md

   ensure that my clients' data is protected, so that I can build trust with my clients and ensure their privacy.

+  - _Given that I need to protect my clients' data, when I sign up for a cloud hosting provider, then I should have access to robust security features (such as SSL certificates and DDoS protection)._